 For over 50 years, D&AD has been dedicated to recognising and celebrating the very best of creative excellence from studios and agencies around the world with its Pencil awards (opens in new tab).

-Alongside that, the not-for-profit organisation works with students and young creatives to discover, nurture and elevate talent wherever it’s found, with its New Blood awards.
-And of course, this attracts energy and talent; persistence and curiosity – those forces that keep our industries in a perpetual state of change.
+Alongside that, the not-for-profit organisation works with students and young creatives to discover, nurture and elevate talent wherever it’s found, with its New Blood awards (opens in new tab) and New Blood Shift (opens in new tab).
+And of course, aside from boosting the design portfolios (opens in new tab) of those involved, this attracts energy and talent; persistence and curiosity – those forces that keep our industries in a perpetual state of change.